 Other complications of epiglottitis include:

 The history will reveal that this was a sudden onset.
 It will usually have occurred within the last 24 hours, or sometimes the last 12 hours.
 The patient will appear toxic.
-They will likely be sitting upright with their mouth open in tripod position and possibly have a muffled voice.
+Most children have no prodromal symptoms.
+In the emergency department, the child will likely be sitting upright with the mouth open in a tripod position and possibly have a muffled voice.
 Drooling, dysphagia, and distress, or anxiety in children, are present.
 These are often referred to as the 3 Ds.
 Swelling of the upper airway results in turbulent airflow during inspiration or stridor.
 Signs of severe upper airway obstruction such as intercostal or suprasternal retractions, tachypnea, and cyanosis are concerning for impending respiratory failure and should signal the provider to act quickly.
-Avoid an exam of the throat with a tongue blade as it may result in loss of the airway.
+Avoid an exam of the throat with a tongue blade as it may result in the loss of the airway.

 Because of the availability of the HIB vaccine, acute epiglottitis due to H. influenzae is not common.
 Thus, most health care providers may have less insight into the disorder.
 This lack often leads to delays in starting antibiotics.
 It can also delay sending the patient to a regular medical floor in an unmonitored room or even the radiology department.
 Acute epiglottitis can result in sudden airway obstruction.
 It is never wise to send the patient anywhere without proper monitoring and resuscitative equipment.